syedTahaRizwan/Portfolio/README.md

-# Game-Development-Portfolio
-# Hi,
+# Game Development Portfolio
-I am a passionate and dedicated game developer with more than 3 years of professional experience creating engaging and optimized projects.
-I believe in the power of continuous learning and innovation, and I approach every challenge as an opportunity to expand my skills and deliver meaningful results.
-I strive to combine creativity with technical expertise to bring ideas to life.
-I strive to combine creativity with technical expertise to bring ideas to life.
+Hi 👋
+I’m a Gameplay & Systems Programmer with 3+ years of professional experience building games and interactive simulations in **Unreal Engine (C++ & Blueprints)**.
+I specialize in **gameplay programming, AI systems, multiplayer, and cross-platform optimization** for PC, mobile, and VR.
+I approach every project as an opportunity to solve complex problems and create engaging player experiences, combining creativity with strong technical foundations.
+My work spans from **RTS and battle royale shooters** to **VR training simulations** and **blockchain-integrated mobile games**.
+This portfolio highlights some of the projects I’ve contributed to, showcasing my focus on **system design, performance, and scalable gameplay mechanics**.

-# 1. Exodus Black Sun
+## 1. Exodus: Black Sun

+**Role:** Gameplay & Systems Programmer
+**Engine:** Unreal Engine 5 | C++ & Blueprints

-Exodus: Black Sun is a satirical sci-fi real-time strategy (RTS) game that both pays homage to the golden era of strategy classics and pushes the genre forward with fresh ideas and bold humor.
-It combines sharp tactical gameplay with a tongue-in-cheek narrative, offering players both the nostalgic thrill of old-school RTS battles and innovative systems that redefine how strategies are executed.
+Exodus: Black Sun is a satirical sci-fi real-time strategy (RTS) game that blends classic large-scale strategy with modern tactical systems.

-At its core, Exodus: Black Sun is about waging a relentless resource war across hostile alien worlds.
-Players command armies in large-scale, fast-paced battles where every decision — from resource management to tactical positioning — has meaningful consequences.
-Unlike traditional RTS games, Exodus: Black Sun introduces new mechanics that give players unprecedented control over how their armies fight, adapt, and evolve throughout a match.
+My contributions focused on **gameplay programming, AI, and systems architecture** to support resource-driven warfare and scalable battles.

-Key features include:
+### Key Contributions

-A Satirical Sci-Fi Setting – A darkly comedic take on interstellar war, filled with eccentric factions, sharp writing, and a satirical spin on classic RTS tropes.
-Innovative Tactical Systems – Fresh mechanics that let players dictate not just what units they build, but how those units behave on the battlefield, supporting diverse play-styles.
-Dynamic Game Modes – From traditional skirmishes to narrative-driven campaigns and experimental multiplayer variants, there’s a mode for every type of strategist.
-Resource Warfare Reimagined – Gather, manage, and weaponize resources in ways that add layers of strategy and unpredictability to every encounter.
-Reviving the Magic of RTS – Classic elements like base-building, unit micromanagement, and large-scale battles return, enhanced by modern systems and quality-of-life improvements.
-With its mix of strategic depth, satirical storytelling, and genre innovation, Exodus: Black Sun offers both long-time RTS fans and new players a chance to experience the excitement of commanding massive armies while laughing at the absurdity of galactic war.
+- **Core RTS Systems** – Implemented unit control, base-building, and resource management mechanics.
+- **AI Development** – Designed enemy AI for tactical positioning, adaptive combat behaviors, and resource gathering.
+- **Combat & Progression** – Built scalable combat systems for diverse unit types and abilities.
+- **Optimization** – Profiled and optimized large-scale RTS battles for stable performance with high unit counts.
+- **Systems Collaboration** – Prototyped and implemented experimental mechanics in collaboration with designers.

+This project strengthened my expertise in **gameplay architecture, AI decision-making, and optimization for large-scale simulations**.

 # Gameplay Trailer:
 <img width="796" height="751" alt="image" src="https://github.com/user-attachments/assets/581576b7-be23-44a1-a2a6-59ca4ee4868e" />